 Reasoning Analogy – Concept & Basics

-Before solving the questions, it is important that an aspirant understands the concept of analogy.
-Analogy is a word used in terms of comparing two things or finding a relation between two things.
+Before solving the questions, an aspirant must understand the concept of analogy.
+An analogy is a word used in terms of comparing two things or finding a relation between two things.

-Similarly, in questions related to Analogy in reasoning, options are given which may or may not be related to each other and candidates need to find the odd option out.
+Similarly, in questions related to Analogy in reasoning, options are given, which may or may not be associated with each other and candidates need to find the odd option out.

 The analogy questions may be asked in various forms.
 Given below are the type of questions asked for analogies:

 - Numerical Analogy (Odd One Out) – A set of options may be given based on a certain pattern, and one of them may be unlikely to follow the pattern and candidates need to choose the odd one out